TheLastR0N1N/FirstSteps/Car Sales Report PowerBI/README.md

 - Visuals & charts 🖼️

 📝 Notes:
-I'm a beginner, so please excuse any formatting or structure issues 🙏
+I couldn't upload the csv file as it was too big, github didn't let it in I'm a beginner, so please excuse any formatting or structure issues 🙏
 I'll keep learning and improving — feedback is always welcome! 💬